3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 ECDSA cryptographic algorithm are not correctly supported.
 - The firmware does not verify the expiration date of certificates during the verification of launched files.
 It means that enrolled certificates may expire and will not affect the ability to boot files verified by them.
+This is potentially dangerous: an expired certificate should theoretically not be used any longer.
+Therefore, its owner may cease to bother about the corresponding private key's privacy.
+Accepting an expired certificate risks using a public key for which the corresponding private key has been compromised.
 - The firmware only allows the resetting of enrolled certificates when they have been added from the UEFI BIOS Menu.
 If they are added from the operating system, the certificates are marked as External, and only a full firmware